Project Plans and Schedule

 New bridge to be similar to the pictured (located in Rusch Park, Citrus Heights)

-The project will be put to bid, with an anticipated contract award date of early to mid-June 2022.
-Construction is anticipated to begin in June/July 2022 with completion in 2023.
+The project is out to bid, with an anticipated contract award date in mid-June 2022.
+Construction is anticipated to begin in summer 2022 with completion in 2023.

 Opportunities for tree plantings with the Sacramento Tree Foundation will occur near the end of the project buildout.
 Most likely this will occur during the fall or spring months to support healthy tree establishment periods.
 More information will be posted as these events get closer.